 HAARP Has Almost 40 Times The Transmitting Power Of Most Big FM Stations

-The point of those transmitters shooting their wattage into the ionosphere is to shake up radio waves about 60 miles above the surface of the Earth, thereby giving scientists data to help develop new forms of communication technology (because the Earth is curved and most waves used for communication are flat, comms systems are trickier than you might expect to develop).
-That’s the baseline science they’re working with.
-If you’re worried HAARP isn't quite science fiction enough to warrant further reading, you'd be wrong.
-It gets weirder.
+The point of those transmitters shooting their wattage into the ionosphere is to shake up radio waves about 60 miles above the surface of the Earth, thereby giving scientists data to help develop new forms of communication technology.
+Because the Earth is curved and most waves used for communication are flat, comms systems are trickier than you might expect to develop.
+That's the baseline science they're working with.